 John Flower

 Dr. John Flower (right) is the Director of the China Folk House, along with his wife Dr. Pam Leonard (left).
-He saved a Yunnan farmhouse saved from a dam and rebuilt as a site for experiential learning, environmental sustainability and people-to-people cultural exchange in Harpers Ferry, West Virginia.
+He saved a Yunnan farmhouse from a dam and rebuilt it as a site for experiential learning, environmental sustainability and people-to-people cultural exchange in Harpers Ferry, West Virginia.
 He is the retired Director of the Sidwell Friends School Chinese Studies Program, a former associate professor of East Asian History at the University of North Carolina at Charlotte and fellow at the East Asia Center at the University of Virginia.
 Dr. Flower’s scholarship focuses on local history and folklife in China and Tibet and he teaches courses on China and East Asian History including the “China Fieldwork” summer and semester experiential learning programs in Yunnan.